sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 ## Docker Container

 The Docker container is designed to crawl patches independently of the VM.
-However, it is recommended to use the container within the VM, as the environment is fully prepared (otherwise, tracing function calls using `perf` may require some adjustments if you're using a different host system than Debian 11).
-For detailed information and steps on using the container, please refer to the [container](container) directory.
+However, setting up the container may require some adjustments based on the host system's software, such as the possible unavailability of `perf` inside the Docker container.
+For detailed information and setup instructions, please refer to the [container](container) directory.

 ---

 ## Description

 The basic functionality of our pipeline for automatically finding live patches based on the development history (git history) is described here.
-This description applies to MariaDB and Redis..
+This description applies to MariaDB and Redis.

 ### 1. Compile & Generate Patch